-Artist Hannah Maybank has been appointed to create a suite of designs to be applied as artwork to 26 Quiet Rooms and 15 Treatment Rooms within the new hospital.
+Artist Hannah Maybank has been appointed to create a suite of printed and stencilled artworks to be applied to 26 Quiet Rooms and 15 Treatment Rooms within the new hospital.
 The artwork will be based around three core themes from the CONNECT arts programme: Town, Sussex and Coast.
-However, an overarching theme of flora and pattern will be used as the basis of all the designs.
+However, an overarching theme of flora and pattern will be used as the basis of all the compositions.

 Quiet rooms are places where patients, visitors and staff may be told bad news or experience discussions of particular emotional intensity.
-These spaces will require a sensitive design solution to create a supportive and soothing therapeutic environment.
-Hannah will design bespoke wallpaper (which will be low maintenance with a wipeable surface) to be used on one wall of each quiet room.
+These spaces will require a sensitive solution within the compositions to create a supportive and soothing therapeutic environment.
+Hannah will create bespoke printed wallworks (which will be low maintenance with a wipeable surface) to be used on one wall of each quiet room.